Zipheir/steinmetz/README.md

 Updates *opt* with the list of metavariable names *names*.
 It is an error if the length of *names* doesn’t match *opt*’s arity.

+`(parser-exception msg irritant ...)`

+Raises an exception indicating that something went wrong during command-line parsing. *Details to be worked out soon.*

 #### Syntax